pedal-edu/workshop-demo/readme.md

     - Would like to be able to run Terminal commands
 - [ ] Installed Python 3.7 or above
     - Make sure it is on your PATH so we can run stuff!
-- [ ] Cloned this Git repository locally
+- [ ] Fork and clone this Git repository locally
     - Open up the folder in VS Code
 - [ ] Make/Activate a Virtual Environment
     - `python -m virtualenv venv`